Ren0k/AutoSniper/readme.md

 ## Instructions

 1. First, we want to get advice on the proper framework to use.
 A website is the goal, what kind of framework should we use that can handle this and also have a nice user interface?
+I prefer something simple, a client-side static website that just uses javascript.
+I dont need a server or database initially.
+I want to host it on github as a static website.
 2. We will start with a single website first: www.autoscout24.nl
 3. My best guess is that to do this, we need URL create instructions for the listed websites, and than a way to manipulate these URL's to handle the search queries
 4. So first we create the app/website, the framework, after that we will handle the websites one by one to add URL create methods